the-events-calendar/the-events-calendar/readme.txt

 = [4.6.8 | M17.25] TBD =

 * Fix - Ensure the correct properties are set for list widget queries, to avoid problems when running alongside Events Calendar PRO (props @KZeni) [94105]
+* Fix - Fixed some layout issues with the "Buy Now" button and stock labels on mobile list views [81115]
 * Tweak - Adjusted CSS to improve the display of venue URLs/phone numbers (especially when Events Calendar PRO is also active) (our thanks to Mathew on the forums for flagging this issue) [69127]

 = [4.6.6] 2017-11-21 =